AR-Dungeon-Crawler/Capstone/README.md

 ![](./Screenshots/conversionAlgo.gif)

-Here is a link to the algorithm created by Danny Chung: https://github.com/chungd87/Image-to-Grid-Conversion-Algorithm
+Here is a link to the algorithm created by Danny Chung: <br>
+https://github.com/chungd87/Image-to-Grid-Conversion-Algorithm

 ### Various Free Open Source Artwork and Audio Resources